 Duration: 1.5 hours

-Travel back in time while strolling along Doyer Street known as “The Bloody Angle.”
-Doyer Street is a 200-foot long (656-meter) street in Chinatown.
+Travel back in time while strolling along Doyers Street known as “The Bloody Angle.”
+Doyers Street is a 200-foot long (656-meter) street in Chinatown.
 It’s a block that has a sharp turn in the middle which is partly where it got its nickname.
 However, another story behind it is its long history of violence from the turn of the century until the 30s.
 The street is famous for the wars between the Tong Gangs where hatchets were often used leaving a bloody scene.
 Now, the block contains several restaurants, salons, and barbershops.
 Taking a stroll down this street for a taste of true Chinatown nostalgia should be on your list of things to do here.

 3. Get your aura read at Magic Jewelry NYC

 Editor's Note: Photo taken from the establishment's official social account

 See and know about your energy field with an aura photo and reading at Magic Jewelry NYC.
 You can also set up a virtual consultation after you leave New York City, or shop for a jade bangle that signifies a noble person with grace and harmony.
 You can shop for all kinds of jewelry including pendants, necklaces, bracelets, or wands of all different substances and colors.
 Discover what your personal element is and learn how to use the different elements to help you financially or in romance.
 If any of this intrigues you, then Magic Jewelry NYC should be on your list of things to do in Chinatown, New York City.